top of page

 A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
 Her voice springs from the integration of performance, composition, and creative writing, as well as painting and photography, and she finds inspiration everywhere from the Schoodic Peninsula to New York City.
 A social and environmental activist, she believes in the power and responsibility of artists to enrich and care for society, and frequently places her craft at the service of her community.

-Her music has been premiered, often with her on viola, by artists including David Friend, members of the International Contemporary Ensemble, Genevieve Hahn, Choral Chameleon Ensemble, and San Francisco Choral Artists.
-Her flute, viola, and cello trio, A Midsummer’s Daydream, was the winner of Eight Strings and a Whistle’s 2024 Composer Competition, and will be premiered by the trio in New York City in November 2024.
+Yost’s music has been premiered, often with her on viola, by artists including David Friend, members of the International Contemporary Ensemble, Genevieve Hahn, Choral Chameleon Ensemble, Eight Strings & a Whistle, and San Francisco Choral Artists.
+Recent composition projects include Seal Lullaby, a choral setting of Rudyard Kipling’s poem commissioned by San Francisco Choral Artists; Veils: A Symphonic Poem; Three Pictures from KÄ«lauea for brass quintet; Three Hymns for wind quintet; and a Nocturne for viola and harp.
+Her flute, viola, and cello trio, A Midsummer’s Daydream, was the winner of Eight Strings & a Whistle’s 2024 Composer Competition, and was premiered by the trio in New York City in November 2024.
+She was San Francisco Choral Artists’ June 2025 Composer in Residence.

-In August 2024, Zoe conducted the inaugural Lower Brandywine Choral Festival (LBCF), a weeklong community choral program dedicated to building fellowship through music, while introducing music lovers to the vast choral repertoire and bringing choral music to those who have few opportunities to sing.
 LBCF functions under the auspices of Lower Brandywine Presbyterian Church (LBPC) in Wilmington, Delaware.
-2019-22, Zoe was an active participant in LBPC’s Senior Choir, as a conductor, a salaried alto, a soprano and alto soloist, and a collaborative pianist.
-She also sang alto in University of Delaware’s Schola Cantorum, 2018-20, and SFCM Conservatory Chorus, 2023-24.
+Since 2019, Zoe has played many roles in LBPC’s Senior Choir, as a conductor, a salaried alto, a soprano and alto soloist, and a collaborative pianist.
+She also sang alto in University of Delaware’s Schola Cantorum, 2018-20, SFCM Conservatory Chorus, 2023-24, and intermittently in the Parish Choir of the Episcopal Church of St. Mary the Virgin (Union Street, San Francisco) in spring 2025.

-Zoe is a published poet in Delaware Libraries’s IMAZINE and in anthologies by the Live Poets Society of New Jersey.
+Yost is a published poet in Delaware Libraries’s IMAZINE and in anthologies by the Live Poets Society of New Jersey.
 In 2020 and 2021, she received two Silver Keys in poetry from the Scholastic Writing Awards.
 She is writing a series of novels, entitled Stargazer, accompanied by an original musical score and, in the future, original illustrations.
 Her writing mentors have included Carl Nagin, JoAnn Balingit, and William Hahn.
-Zoe is also a visual artist, and her paintings and photography have been featured by the Wilmington Art Loop and the Entomological Society of America.
+Yost is also a visual artist, and her paintings and photography have been featured by the Wilmington Art Loop and the Entomological Society of America.

 Though largely preoccupied by musical pursuits, Zoe maintains long-standing academic interests, particularly in languages, history, and science.
 In 2020 and 2021, she won two Gold Medals in the National German Exam, given by the American Association of Teachers of German.
 2021-22, she studied French informally.
 Of all the scientific disciplines, she enjoys geology, theoretical physics, and ornithology most.

-Since childhood, Zoe has had a passion for conservation and citizen science.
-Between the ages of seven and fifteen, she raised over $7,500 for the Delaware Bird-A-Thon, a project dedicated to purchasing and protecting fragile bird habitat along the Delaware Bayshore.
+Since childhood, Yost has had a passion for conservation and citizen science.
+Between the ages of seven and fifteen, she raised over $7500 for the Delaware Bird-A-Thon, a project dedicated to purchasing and protecting fragile bird habitat along the Delaware Bayshore.
 As a dedicated birdwatcher, she gave presentations on owls and hummingbirds for the Delmarva Ornithological Society and Delaware Valley Ornithological Club in 2014, 2015, and 2016.
 She was also a bird banding assistant to Dr. Ian Stewart of the Delaware Nature Society 2017-19, and became a Delaware Nature Society Certified Naturalist in 2015.

 For shorter versions of this biography, please visit my viola and composition pages.